AEC Daily

-AEC Daily is an e-learning platform for architects, engineers, and other construction professionals.
-AEC Daily works with hundreds of building product manufacturers to offer quality continuing education courses in variety of subjects.
+AEC Daily is a Canadian/American company that provides online education for architects, engineers, and other construction professionals.

+AEC Daily works with building product manufacturers to offer continuing education courses in a variety of subjects.
 AEC Daily Inc. is based in Newmarket, Ontario, Canada and AEC Daily Corporation is based in Buffalo, New York United States.

 History

 AEC Daily was founded by Jeff Rice and Stéphane Deschênes in 2001.
 They are still the owners of the company.

+Services

 Continuing Education

 Online education courses are the main field of AEC Daily.
-They provide over 1000 courses for construction professionals, architects, engineers, designers and landscapers.
+They provide over 1,000 courses for construction professionals, architects, engineers, designers and landscapers.
 Most courses are free because they are sponsored by building product manufacturers such as Kohler Kitchen and Bath, Makita, and Wine Cellar Innovations.

-Building Products/Services
+Products/Services directory

 The Building Products/Services directory is administrated by AEC Daily and comprises several thousand companies.
-It is subdivided into the main categories Software, Hardware, Support Services, Firms and Associations.
-With this directory, customers are able to find the building products/services they are looking for.
+It is subdivided into the main categories Software, Hardware, Support Services, firms and Associations.